 We work together to enable you to fly.

 My experience as a coach (journaling, writing, books, executive), trainer (personal development and writing), strategist (personal branding and marketing), nutritionist and as a human who has experienced her fair share of stuff creates a powerful combination of knowledge, skills and experiences with which to support you.

-You may want to write a book for your business or for cathartic reasons.
+You may want to write a book or a blog, build a coaching program, run a retreat, build an online school, so that you can demonstrate your expertise.
 You may want a sounding board for your personal brand strategy.
 You may want to improve your health.
 Whatever you come with, these are like your doctor might say, your presenting symptoms.
-What lies beneath is what needs to surface so that you can make good choices.
+What lies beneath is what needs to surface so that you find the stories and inspirational message to share.

 ★ Writing to Heal